-During the performance test, the engines fired natural gas and pursuant to §60.4244(a), the engine was operated within 10% of 100 percent peak (or the highest achievable) load.
-The performance testing was conducted with the engines operating at an average load >95% torque and >96% horsepower, based on the maximum manufacturer's design capacity at engine and generator site conditions.
+During the performance test, the engine fired natural gas and pursuant to §60.4244(a), the engine was operated within 10% of 100 percent peak (or the highest achievable) load.
+The performance testing was conducted with the engine operating at an average load >95% torque and >95% horsepower, based on the maximum manufacturer's design capacity at engine and compressor site conditions.